GU4243-ADS/spring2018-project1-yujiehu/README.md

 -   EAP and HPL are still similar for their writing styles.
 Their trigrams are almost all conjunctions which didn't provide much information

 -   EAP used "three or four" frequently.
-Checking back to the original sentences, what follows the quantitive amout is usually time("weeks","hours","days"...).
+Checking back to the original sentences, what follows the quantitive amout is usually time("weeks", "hours", "days"...).
 Seems like EAP tends to describe things vaguely and create some unclear concepts for reader to guess?

 -   HPL are fond of houses!
 Could he afford his own house back to his time?
 The high house price made him scary so he made some virtural houses in his stories ??